-- .1 System Demonstration shall be considered acceptable when the DBPS has operated in a stable manner, satisfying the design criteria for a period of 28 days, the last 7 of which shall be continuous and consecutive, unless otherwise specified. - .2 When the Contractor achieves Substantial Performance, the Systems will be formally accepted for operation and routine maintenance by the Commissioning Operations Agent.
-On successful completion of System Demonstration and Training, Form 104 Certificate of Satisfactory Process Performance, attached to this Specification will be signed by the representative of the Manufacturer, Contractor, Contract Administrator, and City. - .3 An acceptance meeting must be held at the end of the System Demonstration test to confirm the status of each system.
+- .1 System Demonstration shall be considered acceptable when the process has operated in a stable manner, satisfying the design criteria for a period of forty two (42) days, the last seven (7) of which shall be continuous and consecutive, unless otherwise specified. - .2 When the Contractor achieves Substantial Performance, the process Systems will be formally accepted for operation and routine maintenance by the Commissioning Operations Agent.
+On successful completion of System Demonstration and Training, Form 104: Certificate of Satisfactory Process Performance, attached to this specification will be signed by the representative of the Manufacturer, Contractor, Contract Administrator, and City. - .3 An acceptance meeting must be held at the end of the System Demonstration test to confirm the status of each system.
 Contractor shall attend the acceptance meeting.